rpmuller/ePubs/WesternPhilosophy.md

 minimized his contacts with him, saying he had met him once, and Spinoza had told some good anecdotes about politics.

 His connection with the House of Hanover, in whose service he remained for the rest of his life, began in 1673.
 From 1680 onwards he was their librarian at Wolfenbiittel, and was officially employed in writing the history of Brunswick.
 He had reached the year 1009 when he died.
 The work was not published till 1843.
 Some of his time was spent on a project for the reunion of the Churches, but this proved abortive.
 He travelled to Italy to obtain evidence that the Dukes of Brunswick were connected with the Este family.
 But in spite of these services he was left behind at Hanover when George I became king of England, the chief reason being that his quarrel with Newton had made England unfriendly to him.
 However, the Princess of Wales, as he told all his correspondents, sided with him against Newton.
 In spite of her favor, he died neglected.

-WESTERN PHILOSOPHICAL THOUGHT

 Leibniz's popular philosophy may be found in the Monadology and the Principles of Nature and of Grace, one of which (it is uncertain which) he wrote for Prince Eugene of Savoy, Marlborough's colleague.
 The basis of his theological optimism is set forth in the Theodictc, which he wrote for Queen Charlotte of Prussia.
 I shall begin with the philosophy set forth in these writings, and then proceed to his more solid work which he left unpublished.

 Like Descartes and Spinoza, Leibniz based his philosophy on the notion of substance, but he differed radically from them as regards